ForestFlow: predicting the Lyman-$\alpha$ forest clustering from linear to nonlinear scales: Strategy adopted by

 \subsection{Input and output parameters}

-In addition to the density and velocity fields, the \lyaf depends upon the ionization and thermal state of the IGM \citep[e.g.;][]{mcdonald2003MeasurementCosmologicalGeometry}.
-Following \citet{Pedersen2021}, we use 6 parameters to describe the dependency of this observable with cosmology and IGM physics:
+In addition to the density and velocity fields, the \lyaf depends upon the ionization and thermal state of the IGM \citep[e.g.,][]{mcdonald2003MeasurementCosmologicalGeometry}.
+Following \citet{Pedersen2021}, we use six parameters to describe the dependency of this observable with cosmology and IGM physics:

-\begin{itemize} \item {\bf Amplitude and slope of the linear matter power spectrum on small scales.} We define the amplitude ($\Delta^2_\mathrm{p}$) and slope ($n_\mathrm{p}$) as
+\begin{itemize} \item Amplitude and slope of the linear matter power spectrum on small scales.
+We define the amplitude ($\Delta^2_\mathrm{p}$) and slope ($n_\mathrm{p}$) as

 where we use $k_\mathrm{p} = 0.7\,\mathrm{Mpc}^{-1}$ as the pivot scale because it is at the center of the range of interest for DESI small-scale studies.
 These parameters capture multiple physical effects modifying the linear power spectrum on small scales \citep[see][for a detailed discussion]{Pedersen2021}, including cosmological parameters such as the amplitude ($A_\mathrm{s}$) and slope ($n_\mathrm{s}$) of the primordial power spectrum, the Hubble parameter, and the matter density ($\Omega_\mathrm{M}$), or $\Lambda$CDM extensions such as curvature and massive neutrinos.
 The advantage of using this parameterization rather than $\Lambda$CDM parameters is twofold.
-First, we reduce the dimensionality of the emulator input, which decreases the number of simulations required for precise training.
+First, it reduces the dimensionality of the input to the cNF (see Sect.~\ref{sec:forestflow}), which decreases the number of simulations required for precise training.
 Second, the resulting emulator has the potential for making precise predictions for variations in cosmological parameters and $\Lambda$CDM extensions not considered in the training set \citep[][]{Pedersen2021, pedersen2023CompressingCosmologicalInformation, cabayol-garcia2023NeuralNetworkEmulator}.
 Note that we do not consider cosmological parameters capturing changes in the growth rate or expansion history because the \lyaf probes cosmic times during which the universe is practically Einstein de-Sitter, and both vary very little with cosmology in this regime.

-\item {\bf Mean transmitted flux fraction.} The mean transmitted flux fraction (\mflux) depends on the intensity of the cosmic ionizing background and evolves strongly with redshift.
+\item Mean transmitted flux fraction.
+The mean transmitted flux fraction (\mflux) depends on the intensity of the cosmic ionizing background and evolves strongly with redshift.
 One of the advantages of using this parameter is that it encodes the majority of the redshift dependence of the signal, serving as a proxy for cosmic time.